-It is recommended that children between the ages of 4 and 8 consume 2 1/2 cups of milk or its equivalent daily.
+It is recommended that children between the ages of 4 and 8 consume 2 1⁄2 cups of milk or its equivalent daily.
 One cup of milk is equal to:

 - 8 ounces yogurt

 - 1/3 cup shredded cheese

-- 1.5 2 ounces cheese
+- 1 1⁄2 2 ounces cheese

 - 1 cup pudding made with milk

 - 1 cup frozen yogurt

-- 1 1/2 cups ice cream
+- 1 1⁄2 cups ice cream

 - 2 cups cottage cheese

-The 2010 Dietary Guidelines for Americans encourages individuals to select fat-free and low-fat dairy foods.
+The current Dietary Guidelines for Americans encourages individuals to select fat-free and low-fat dairy foods.
 Foods from this group can be high in saturated fat and calories.
 Selecting lower fat versions will spare one of these.
 That's healthy!

-Until the age of two, it is best for children to drink whole milk.
+Whole milk can be offered starting at 12 months until 24 months.
 After this age, they can drink low-fat milk.